 Mobile DevOps is a set of practices that applies the principles of DevOps specifically to the development of mobile applications.
 Traditional DevOps focuses on streamlining the software development process in general, but mobile development has its own unique challenges that require a tailored approach.[31]
 Mobile DevOps is not simply as a branch of DevOps specific to mobile app development, instead an extension and reinterpretation of the DevOps philosophy due to very specific requirements of the mobile world.

-In 2003, Google developed site reliability engineering (SRE), an approach for releasing new features continuously into large-scale high-availability systems while maintaining high-quality end-user experience.[31]
+In 2003, Google developed site reliability engineering (SRE), an approach for releasing new features continuously into large-scale high-availability systems while maintaining high-quality end-user experience.[32]
 While SRE predates the development of DevOps, they are generally viewed as being related to each other.
+Some of the original authors of the discipline consider SRE as an implementation of DevOps.[33]

 Toyota production system, also known under the acronym TPS, was the inspiration for lean thinking with its focus on continuous improvement, kaizen, flow and small batches.
 The andon cord principle to create fast feedback, swarm and solve problems stems from TPS.[34][35]